Vijaya-Mohan/Vijaya-Mohan/README.md

 👋 Welcome to My GitHub Profile!<br>
-<\t>I am a seasoned Data Scientist and Machine Learning Engineer with over five years of experience driving impactful data solutions.<br>
+I am a seasoned Data Scientist and Machine Learning Engineer with over five years of experience driving impactful data solutions.<br>
 With a Master's degree in Artificial Intelligence from the University of Surrey, I bring a strong academic foundation and practical expertise in developing, deploying, and optimizing machine learning models and data pipelines.<br>
 My work is fueled by a passion for leveraging technology to deliver value and streamline processes.<br>
 🌟 Core Competencies:<br>
-	- Advanced machine learning modeling and deployment\
-	- Expertise in Python, PySpark, SQL, and Azure cloud technologies
-	- Integration of AI solutions into business workflows
-	- Proven experience with unstructured data processing and model scaling <br>
+Advanced machine learning modeling and deployment Expertise in Python, PySpark, SQL, and Azure cloud technologies Integration of AI solutions into business workflows Proven experience with unstructured data processing and model scaling <br>
 🚀 Areas of Focus: <br>
 	<>I am particularly interested in innovations within AI such as Large Language Models (LLMs), Transformers, and advanced Deep Learning architectures.
 I also prioritize ethical AI practices, ensuring that solutions are both effective and responsible.
  💡 Why Connect?